 Dr Lettice has a broad range of undergraduate and postgraduate teaching interests including genetics, plant biotechnology, plant pathology, soil science and data analysis.
 He holds an MA in Teaching and Learning in Higher Education.
-Dr Lettice is the current Examinations Officer at the School of BESS, UCC.
+Dr Lettice is the current Examinations Officer at the School of BEES, UCC.

 Dr Lettice contributes to a wide range of academic programmes at UCC including: BSc Applied Plant Biology; BAgrSc Agricultural Science; PGDip Irish Food Culture; Dip Speciality Food Production.